GTCF Welcomes Two New Board Members

-TACOMA, WA – Greater Tacoma Community Foundation’s Board of Directors approved the addition of two new members during their annual meeting on December 15th.
-Ivan Harrell and Michael Yoder will officially begin their terms in January 2021.
+TACOMA, WA – Greater Tacoma Community Foundation’s Board of Directors approved the addition of three new members during their annual meeting on December 14th.
+Kitty-Ann van Doorninck, Nathe Lawver, and Monica Miller will officially begin their terms in January 2023.

 GTCF’s Board of Directors governs the organization, establishes policy, sets priorities, and approves grant recommendations.
 All members are volunteers.

-Greater Tacoma Community Foundation connects people, knowledge, and funding to build a thriving Pierce County, now and into the future.
+Greater Tacoma Community Foundation connects people, knowledge, and funding to build a racially equitable, accessible, inclusive Pierce County, now and for generations to come.

 As a nationally accredited nonprofit community foundation, GTCF has inspired generosity across generations within Pierce County since 1981.
 Learn more at https://www.gtcf.org